AresMUSH/aresmush.com/articles/battlestar-pacifica-lessons-learned.md

 Extreme #1 leaves everything entirely up to the players.
 That's great if you have players that will make their own plots and run with ideas, but not all players are self-starters like that.
 Many will just sit around and twiddle their thumbs waiting for "something to happen".

 Extreme #2 takes all control out of the players' hands.
 They had no choice about getting kidnapped; it happened because it was important to the plot.
-It's an interesting setup and can create lots of drama, but it can also frustrate the hell out of the players who want control over their own destinies.
+It's an interesting setup and can create lots of drama, but it can also frustrate the heck out of the players who want control over their own destinies.

 We've done both extremes on BSP and neither worked.
 We started out leaving everything up to the players, and the fleet wandered aimlessly and nearly starved to death because nobody thought to worry about: "Hey, how are we going to eat?" (except one lone engineer).
 Then we did a few plots that were heavily scripted, and people got frustrated (even angry, in some cases) because they couldn't affect the outcome.
 Now we try to find a happy middle ground - have some things 'scripted' to create situations for the players to react to, but also give them the ability to influence the direction overall.
 Sometimes it works better than others.

-## Military Themes Suck
+## Military Themes (Can) Suck

 Players on military games, in my experience, fall on two sides of the river.
 On the one side, you've got the folks wanting a "realistic" military.
 They're obsessed with protocol, organization, uniforms, and other bits of military life.
 On the other side, you've got the folks wanting a "Hollywood" military.
 They want to have drunken brawls in the mess hall, hotshot pilots with no regards for the rules, arguments with their superior officers, etc.